nabil0203/Capstone_Project/README.md

 ---

-This project implements a basic management system for a medical store.
+This console project implements a basic management system for a medical store.
 It was developed as a Capstone Project by TEAM_TITAN under the guidance of [Md.
 Abdul Hye Zebon](https://faculty.daffodilvarsity.edu.bd/profile/swe/zebon.html) Sir.

 ## TEAM_TITAN